What is Cybersecurity?

 How Does Cybersecurity Work?

 Organizations need a solid framework that helps them define their cybersecurity approach and mitigate a potential attack.
 It needs to focus on how the organization protects critical systems, detects and responds to a threat, and recovers from an attack.
+As part of cybersecurity awareness, your infrastructure should also include concrete steps each employee needs to take in the event of an attack.
+By having this kind of emergency response manual, you can limit the degree to which attacks impact your business.

 A cybersecurity solution needs to prevent the risk of vulnerabilities being exploited.
 This includes protecting all devices, cloud systems, and corporate networks.
+When thinking about vulnerabilities, it’s also important to include those introduced by remote and hybrid employees.
+Consider vulnerabilities in the devices they use to work, as well as the networks they may connect to as they log into your system.

 What Are the Types of Cybersecurity Threats?